Quantum Spin Glass in the Two-Dimensional Disordered Heisenberg Model via Foundation Neural-Network Quantum States: Methods

 \subsection{Finite-Size Extrapolations to the Thermodynamic Limit}

-In this section, we present the finite-size extrapolations of the three relevant order parameters: the antiferromagnetic order parameter $\mathcal{M}^2_{\text{Néel}}$, the ferromagnetic order parameter $\mathcal{M}^2_{\text{Ferro}}$, and the overlap order parameter $Q$ (see \emph{Numerical Results} for their definitions).
+In this section, we present the finite-size extrapolations of the three relevant order parameters: the antiferromagnetic order parameter $\mathcal{M}^2_{\text{Néel}}$, the ferromagnetic order parameter $\mathcal{M}^2_{\text{Ferro}}$, and the EA order parameter $Q$ (see \emph{Numerical Results} for their definitions).
 The extrapolations are shown as a function of inverse system size $1/L$ for system sizes ranging from $L=4$ to $L=14$.
 Each value of the order parameters is obtained by averaging over $\mathcal{R}=600$ disorder realizations.

-In the left panel of \cref{fig:extrapolations}, we display the behavior of $\mathcal{M}^2_{\text{Néel}}$ for $p \in [0.4, 1.0]$.
-Notably, for $p_{AFM} \approx 0.8$, the extrapolated value vanishes in the thermodynamic limit, indicating the disappearance of antiferromagnetic long-range order.
-Additionally, we benchmark the variational results against Quantum Monte Carlo data for the unfrustrated case $p=1$, finding excellent agreement both at finite sizes and in the thermodynamic limit.

-The central panel of \cref{fig:extrapolations} shows the extrapolation of the ferromagnetic order parameter $\mathcal{M}^2_{\text{Ferro}}$ for ${p \in [0.0, 0.3]}$.
-Here, for $p_{FM} \approx 0.2$, the extrapolated value also vanishes, signaling the suppression of ferromagnetic order.
-For $p=0$, we compare the variational results with the exact analytical prediction available for this limit (see \emph{Numerical Results}), again observing very good agreement.

-Finally, the right panel of \cref{fig:extrapolations} reports the behavior of the overlap parameter $Q$.
+In the left panel of Fig.~\ref{fig:extrapolations}, we display the behavior of $\mathcal{M}^2_{\text{Néel}}$ for $p \in [0.4, 1.0]$.
+Notably, for $p_{\text{AFM}} \approx 0.8$, the extrapolated value vanishes in the thermodynamic limit, indicating the disappearance of antiferromagnetic long-range order.
+Additionally, we benchmark the variational results against Quantum Monte Carlo data~\cite{sandvik1994} for the unfrustrated case $p=1.0$, finding excellent agreement both at finite sizes and in the thermodynamic limit.
+The central panel of Fig.~\ref{fig:extrapolations} shows the extrapolation of the ferromagnetic order parameter $\mathcal{M}^2_{\text{Ferro}}$ for ${p \in [0.0, 0.3]}$.
+Here, for $p_{\text{FM}} \approx 0.2$, the extrapolated value also vanishes, signaling the suppression of ferromagnetic order.
+For $p=0$, we compare the variational results with the exact analytical prediction available for this limit (see Section \emph{Numerical Results}), again observing very good agreement.
+Finally, the right panel of Fig.~\ref{fig:extrapolations} reports the behavior of the EA parameter $Q$.
 For the limiting cases $p=0$ and $p=1$, we compare the extrapolated values of $Q$ with the corresponding magnetic order parameters, confirming consistency between the different observables.
 We also show the extrapolation of $Q$ for intermediate values $p=0.3$, $0.5$, and $0.7$, where both magnetic orders vanish in the thermodynamic limit.
-In contrast to the magnetic order parameters, $Q$ remains finite, suggesting the presence of a QSG phase in this parameter regime.
+In contrast to the magnetic order parameters, $Q$ remains finite, suggesting the presence of a QSG phase in this parameter regime (refer to the \textit{Supplementary Information} for additional analysis on the EA order parameter in a quantum spin liquid state).